Sam-Byford/Going-To-Boston/README.md

 # Going-To-Boston

-The first-year module Programming And Data Structures required me to create the game "Going to Boston" in C# for our third assignment.
+The first-year module 'Programming And Data Structures' required me to create the game "Going to Boston" in C# for our third assignment.

 Rules;